kondratyev-nv/Resume/README.md

 _Accomplishments:_

- * Developed and implemented geophysical numerical modeling software modules based on finite element method in C/C++ and boost
+ * Developed and implemented geophysical numerical modeling software modules based on the finite element method in C/C++ and boost
  * Accelerated numerical modeling on CPU (OpenMP) and GPU (CUDA)
  * Decreased large sparse linear system solving time by up to 75%
  * Developed and implemented a distributed system for numerical modeling